TrueNASTrueNAS Nightly Development Documentation

 Setting the Number of Replication Tasks

-The Replication widget displays the number of replication tasks that can execute simultaneously configured on the system.
+The Replication widget displays the number of replication tasks that can execute simultaneously on the system.
 It allows users to adjust the maximum number of replication tasks the system can execute simultaneously.

 SystemAdvancedSettingsReplicationWidget